Search Website / Enter Key Words:

 Does the child or young person have an attachment figure?

-Do they have a secure base from which to explore the world and a place to come back to as and when they need it?
+Do they have a secure base from which to explore the world and a place to come back to when they need it?

 Attachment In Adults